PanagiotisEvaggelou/Java-Labyrinth-Solver/README.md

 ## Installation

 1. Download the project directories
+2. Ensure java and javac is installed
-    2. Compile all .java files
+3. Compile all .java files
-    3. Run Thiseas.java using one of the input.txt files
+4. Run Thiseas.java using one of the input.txt files

 ```bash
   Thiseas input.txt